 Improve your work and play ergonomics

 Often, discomfort and pain are triggered by the postural stress of work or play.
-In particular, computers, mobile phones and tablets put your head and neck in a narrowly focused, downward-looking position.
+In particular, computers, game controllers, mobile phones and tablets put your head and neck in a narrowly focused, downward-looking position.
 These are bad postural situations, not postural habits, and often quite fixable.
 There are many resources for ergonomics.
 Some give you specific measurements and angles, some try to sell you products.
 We believe one size does not fit all, so be prepared to do a little research and experiment with your set up.
+Your head, neck, back & arms will thank you.

 Desktop ergonomics (6)